 It’s a striking portrait of a young man about to head off to war.
 He stares straight at the camera, the words “Forget me not” carefully painted on the reverse of the intricate glass frame.
 Sadly, no one knows who he is.

-His portrait is one of 13 rare and fragile portraits on display in Framing memory, an exhibition of reverse-painted glass framed photographs at the Australian War Memorial.
+His portrait is one of 13 rare and fragile reverse-painted glass photo portraits in the collection of the Australian War Memorial.

-Curator Joanne Smedley hopes the exhibition will help identify him.
+Curator Joanne Smedley hopes one day, someone will be able to help identify him.

 “It’s a bit of a mystery,” she said.
 “We know his photograph was taken by the Crown Studios in Sydney, but the Crown Studies suffered a catastrophic fire in 1918 that destroyed their negatives and their records, so I don’t know if we’ll ever find out who he is, but I hope so.”

 The Memorial holds the largest-known collection of these rare and fragile reverse-painted glass framed portraits.
-This exhibition is the first time 13 of them have been on display together.
+An exhibition in 2019 was the first time 13 of them were display together.
 A fourteenth portrait is on display in the First World War Galleries.

 “They’re very personal memorials, and that’s the thing that is quite striking about them,” Smedley said.